UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_17.md

 Notes:

-Here we see that when `n_neighbors` is equal to 11, the cross validation score is the highest.
+Here we see that when `n_neighbors` is equal to 11, the cross-validation score is the highest.

 ---